You know many stories about Valiant Vrant. But not this one.

 You have heard the story about when Vrant was a spy.
 Evil counts and dukes would come in to their bedroom to find papers missing from their desks and Vrant's dagger on their pillow.
 Most of the time that scare was enough.
 They would act a lot less evil.

-Today Vrant works as the Comissioner who oversees all nine District Watches in Arlinac Town.
+Today Vrant works in Arlinac Town.
+He trains the gate guards.
 He is an old man.
 But he still has adventures.
 You have probably have heard some of those stories too.

 But not this story.
 Not unless you were there too.